Helping patients extend the remission achieved with initial R-CHEMO therapy

 - To ensure that all patients received an equal number of courses of RITUXAN prior to maintenance randomization, an additional 2 courses of RITUXAN were given to R-CHOP– and R-FCM–treated patients.
 For the R-CHOP patients, the 2 additional courses were given on Day 1 of Cycles 7 and 8; for the R-FCM patients, the 2 additional courses were given on Day 15 of Cycles 1 and 4.2

-- PRIMA=Primary RItuximab and MAintenance; R=RITUXAN; NHL=non-Hodgkin’s lymphoma; CHOP=cyclophosphamide, doxorubicin, vincristine, and prednisone; CVP=cyclophosphamide, vincristine, and prednisone; FCM=fludarabine, cyclophosphamide, and mitoxantrone; PFS=progression-free survival; PR=partial response; CR=complete response.
+- PRIMA=Primary RItuximab and MAintenance; R=RITUXAN; NHL=non-Hodgkin’s lymphoma; CHOP=cyclophosphamide, doxorubicin, vincristine, and prednisone; CVP=cyclophosphamide, vincristine, and prednisone; FCM=fludarabine, cyclophosphamide, and mitoxantrone; PFS=progression-free survival; PR=partial response; CR=complete response; CRu=complete response, unconfirmed.

-- The PRIMA dosing schedule was chosen based on its potential to maintain a target serum level of RITUXAN3
+The PRIMA dosing schedule was chosen based in part on its potential to maintain a target serum level of RITUXAN.
+This level was derived from pharmacokinetic data in the pivotal McLaughlin trial in relapsed or refractory low-grade or follicular lymphoma.2-4

 Patient population was diverse and well balanced across both arms